zoot101/snapraid-daily/docs/cron-examples/README.md

 Setting up of cron itself is left to the user and not considered here.

-# Cron Tab Line examples
+# Cron Tab Line Examples

 Edit the crontab file as below and add the below line/lines depending on whether you wish to sync and scrub the array each time the script is called or to seperate the sync and scrub operations.